Winifred Duraisingam: International career

+2007–2014: Early years

 Duraisingam first participated in national team selection matches, and represented Malaysia, in 2007, at the age of 14.
 That year, she was selected in both the U-19 and senior national teams.
 Initially, she played only as an opening bowler, a role she has continued to play.
 However, at the age of 15 she went to Australia for a training camp, watched how the female cricketers batted there, and was motivated to improve her batting skills.
 Since then, she has also batted in the middle order, and, more recently, in the top order.

 In December 2008, Duraisingam was part of a Malaysian U-19 team that finished as runner-up in the ACC Under-19 Women's Championship in Chiang Mai, Thailand.
 The team defeated Hong Kong in the semi-final by two runs, but lost to Nepal in the final by seven wickets.
 In mid-2010, she was appointed as the U-19 captain.